insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Car insurance requirements differ by state.
-In Utah, drivers are required to carry at least the minimum liability coverage: $30,000 for bodily injury per person, $65,000 for bodily injury per accident, and $25,000 for property damage per accident.
+Every state sets its own car insurance rules.
+In Utah, the minimum liability requirement is $30,000 for bodily injury per person, $65,000 for bodily injury per accident, and $25,000 for property damage per accident.

 Key Takeaways